rollbear/trompeloeil/docs/reference.md

 `_2`, etc.
 This code may alter out-parameters.

-Named local objects accessed here refers to a copy.
+Named local objects accessed here refers to a immutable copies.

 Example:
 ```Cpp